montekki/www/content/posts/detecting-web-attacks-rnn.md

 Essentially, our goal is to make our attack detection AI work in some fashion that resembles this human reasoning.

-A tricky moment there is that some traffic seem to be malicious can be typical for a specific web server.
+A tricky moment here is that some traffic, looking malicious at first sight, might be normal for a specific web site.

-So for instance, let's take a look at this request:
+For instance, let's take a look at this request:
 [malicious](images/b_request1.png)

-Is it anomaly?
+Is it an anomaly?
-Actually this request of the bag tracker and such a request is typical for this service.
-It means that the request is benign.
+In fact, this request is issued by the Jira bug tracker and is typical for this service, which means that the request is benign.

-And let's look at another case:
+Now let's take a look at another case:
 [Joomla1](images/m_request1.png)

-At first sight, it seemed to be ok.
-But parameter isn't typical for this request, albeit definitely felt like benign, it's not even a quote sign.

-And this "benign" parameter attacks Joomla < 3.6.4 (Privilege Elevation).
+At first sight the request looks like a typical user registration on a web site powered by Joomla CMS.
+However, the requested operation is "user.register" instead of normal "registration.register".
+The former option is deprecated and contains a vulnerability allowing anybody to register themselves as an administrator.

+This exploit is known as "Joomla < 3.6.4 Account Creation / Privilege Escalation" (CVE-2016-8869, CVE-2016-8870).

 [Joomla2](images/m_request2.png)